-What do I need to know when selling for the first time?
+What do you need to know when selling your first house?

 By The settled.govt.nz team

-Buying your second (or third) house often isn’t much easier than your first – and looking to sell your home at the same time only adds another layer of complexity.
+Buying your second (or subsequent) house often isn’t much easier than your first – and looking to sell your property at the same time can make things more complicated.

-Buying first gives you the luxury of time.
-You’re free to hunt for homes, without a settlement date looming on the horizon.
-You’re able to consider as many houses as you like, you can move at your own pace and you can keep searching until you find the property that’s right for you.
+Buying a house first gives you the luxury of time.
+You’re free to hunt for homes without a settlement date looming on the horizon.
+You’re able to consider as many houses as you like you can move at your own pace you can keep searching until you find the property that’s right for you.

 The extra financial strain can sometimes mean sellers pressure themselves into setting a modest listing price for their existing house or accepting a lower offer, just to seal the deal quickly.

 However, once you’ve accepted a buyer’s offer, the clock starts ticking towards settlement day.
-You may feel added pressure to make an offer on a property that doesn’t exactly fit your needs or wishlist, because you’re so focused on finding a new place to move into.
-To avoid this, try to negotiate a long settlement period on your own house, to give yourself some breathing room and time to find a new property.
-Ask your real estate agent and lawyer for advice on how to do this.
-Because you're the seller, you get to set the terms and conditions for your sale process.
+You may feel added pressure to make an offer on a home that doesn’t exactly fit your needs or wishlist, because you’re so focused on finding a new place to move into.
+To avoid this, try to negotiate a long settlement period on your own house – your agent can help with this – to give yourself some breathing room and time to find a new property.
+However, this isn’t always possible, so consider what your Plan B will be.

-As your home is likely to be your biggest asset, it’s important to prepare for some hiccups along the way and have time or extra funds set aside to deal with these.
+There are pros and cons to both approaches but making sure you have everything in order (such as your finances) before you start down this road will help ease the stress.
+Since your home is likely to be your biggest asset, it’s important to prepare for some hiccups along the way and have time or extra money set aside to deal with these.
 Building a strong support crew of qualified professionals will ensure you have the advice and guidance you need at each stage of the process.